test-kitchen/kitchen-google/README.md

 If you have not [set up SSH keys for your GCE environment](https://developers.google.com/compute/docs/instances#sshkeys), you must also do that prior to using kitchen-gce.
+Also, you will likely want to add your GCE SSH keys to ssh-agent prior to converging any instances.

 ## Installation